Novel coronavirus cases top 79,000 amid worsening outbreaks in South Korea and Italy - Local News 8

 ‘Witch hunt’

-In Daegu, the outbreak has been centered around the Shincheonji religious group.
+In the South Korean city of Daegu, the outbreak has been centered around the Shincheonji religious group.

 Some 300 members of the group have tested positive for the virus, and more than 9,000 practitioners have been put into self-isolation while they are tested by health authorities.
 The infection is believed to have spread rapidly because of the mass worship sessions the group holds, which puts them in close contact with one another for long periods of time.